2023-24 quality initiatives

 Is thread accepting Quality Initiative applications now?

-Yes! thread is now accepting applications for Quality Initiatives being offered this year.
+Applications for thread’s QIs are now closed for the remainder of the fiscal year.
 Review the application deadlines in the at-a-glance QI table in addition to the individual QI summary.

 Quality Initiative applications are accepted based on eligibility, meeting the intent of the Quality Initiative, and a short interview while funding allows.
 Consideration will be given to statewide representation and priority to programs that did not receive a Quality Initiative during the last two fiscal years.